DIBELS - Dynamic Indicators of

 A M N T L P M P L Q N K O I J B I G V C F T

-U H Y G V C F T R D X Z S E U H Y W L P
+U H Y G V C F T R D X Z S E W U H Y W L P M

 a J z K A a Y W L b d D Q P

-q s x c d e b y h o p l K O j g b y u g q w e r t y u d A M N T L P M L N K O I J B
+q s x c d e b y h o p l m o K O j g b y u g q w e r t y u d A M N T L P M P L Q N K O I J B

 NWF- Read the words or letter sounds(pu-ah-cks)of the word in 1 minute.
 Mark it and repeat together and do it again or the next day.
 There will be improvements!!